Oak Porch Canopy Cost

 Depending on the size of your canopy and the complexity of the style, you can expect this type of work to take around 1 to 2 days to complete.

-Cost Factors of Installing an Oak Porch Canopy
+Factors That Impact Oak Porch Canopy Costs

 There are several things that can affect the overall cost of installing a wooden porch canopy.
 Below is a list of the things that may affect the price that you will be for this type of work: